Karunabist/learning/README.md

 # Learning 👀 to solve problems(Tensors and operations/functions on them)

-The Power Of Continuous Learning, Personal Learning Note
+The Power Of Continuous Learning, Personal Learning ,artificial human being

-I wanna create artificial human being

 **a.
 The process of learning anything.**